sumitbudaniyaa/Agency-Website/README.md

 # Agency-Website
-Made a responsive website for an agency using REACT.
+Developed a responsive website for an agency using REACT.